Music Therapy and Addiction Treatment

-There is no doubt in the power that music has over mankind.
+There is no doubt about the power that music has over mankind.
 It stirs us, brings back memories, it allows us to release our aggression, or sadness, or joy, or grief.
-The power of music has been entwined with mankind for a millennia.
-That being said, research has been performed on the benefits of music therapy and its power to aid in the recovery of people suffering from a variety of mental illnesses such as dementia, Alzheimers, Parkinson, stroke, depression and now, substance abuse.
+The power of music has been entwined with mankind for millennia.
+That being said, research has been performed on the benefits of music therapy and its power to aid in the recovery of people suffering from a variety of mental illnesses such as dementia, Alzheimer’s, Parkinson, stroke, depression, and now, substance abuse.

 Surprisingly, music and art therapy have been making a huge splash in the drug and alcohol treatment field.
 Many more progressive and holistic centers have turned towards this creative outlet that is meant to encourage communication and reduce anxiety.